HazelTree/ECE229-Project/README.md

 ## Introduction

-This project is a Bank Telecaller Decision Support System.
+This project aims to create a Bank Telecaller Decision Support System using interactive plots and machine learning.
+The main purpose is to help bank managers and telecallers to target customers who are more likely to purchase their product.

-The main purpose is to help bank managers and telecallers to target customers who are more likely to subscribe to their product.
+This Decision Support System maximizes the output of the marketing campaigns by creating accurate success predictions for the future customers.
+Using this product, telecallers can start calling the customers with high probability of success and maximize their campaign success.
+In this project, we achieved a 90% prediction accuracy using a XGBoost model.

 This project was pursued for fulfilment of the coursework ECE 229- Compuation data analysis and product development, offered by UC San Diego in Spring 2020.